ashiqurrhmn/Compiler_Design_Project/README.md

-Download zip folder and extract.
+Download zip folder by clicking view raw and extract.
 Open html and js file in vs code.
 Run the html file.